high-tech-surveillance/high-tech-surveillance.github.io/app/content/legal/privacy-policy.md

 ## Contact Us

-If you have any questions about our privacy policy or wish to exercise your rights, please contact us at [Your Contact Information].
+If you have any questions about our privacy policy or wish to exercise your rights, please contact us at <a href="mailto:contact@securityhts.com">contact@securityhts.com</a>

 ## Changes to this Policy